DDRB Funded Agencies

 The DDRB provides funding for the following program:

-SKILLS DEVELOPMENT: Focuses on helping participants develop social interaction, community engagement, pre-employment “soft skills” and transportation skills through staffed activities in various locations throughout the community.
+SKILLS DEVELOPMENT: Focuses on helping participants develop social interaction, community engagement, pre-employment social skills, and transportation skills through staffed activities in various locations throughout the community.
 Offered in three age groups of 16 to 21, 22 to 49, and 50 plus.

 Recreation Council of Greater St. Louis - St. Charles County Office